caiiiycuk/js-dos-docs/Writerside/topics/dos-api.md

 ## Provide js-dos bundle to run

-The easiest way to run some program is to prepare [js-dos bundle](jsdos-bundle.md).
-You can do it manually, but the easier way is to use [Studio](doszone.md).
+The easiest way to run some program is to prepare a [js-dos bundle](jsdos-bundle.md).
+You can do it manually, but the easier way is to use [Studio](jsdos-bundle.md).

 In this example, we will use a bundle of Digger game.
 Direct link to it: